snaketooth10k/download-booster/README.md

 # download-booster

 Download Booster downloads the first 4 MiB of the specified URL to the current directory.
 It downloads the file in chunks, stitches the chunks back together, and writes them to disk.
+It should be noted that this library cannot be used in a webserver environment.
+If that functionality is needed, HHVM/AMPHP should be used and a suitable ChunkDownloader will need to be implemented.

 ## Definitions

 One MiB (Mebibyte) is equal to 1,048,576 bytes.

+## Namespace

+The library is provided via the DownloadBooster namespace.

+##

 ## Third Party Libraries